ckormanyos/real-time-cpp/examples/chapter09_08a/readme.md

 used to generate the WS2812 control signal.

-The third template parameter `LedCount` provides the ability to link multiple WS2812 devices and control them in an LED chain, as si common for this particular device.
+The third template parameter `LedCount` provides the ability to link multiple WS2812 devices seqentially and control them in an LED chain, as is common for this particular device.

 In example chapter09_98a, a chain of eight WS2812 LED devices is used.